alex-mas/react-components/readme.md

 Basic router to be extended, it implements a default strategy and the hooks for custom routing strategies.

 ### BrowserRouter
-Router that implements a strategy based on a data structure similar to browser history and renders the children who's "route" prop matches partially/totally the active route.
+Router that implements a strategy based on a data structure similar to browser history and renders the children who's "path" prop matches partially/totally the active route.

 - Uses react context api, to provide the browser history to children that require it.
 Usage of history context: